rheia-framework/RHEIA/paper/paper.md

 To fill these research gaps, RHEIA provides a multi-objective robust design optimization algorithm, for which the uncertainty quantification is performed through a Polynomial Chaos Expansion (PCE) surrogate modelling technique.
 In addition, RHEIA includes Python-based models for relevant valorization pathways of hydrogen: power-to-fuel, power-to-power and power-to-mobility.
-The significant techno-economic and environmental uncertainties for these models are characterized based on scientific literature and a method is included to gather climate data and demand data for the location of interest.
+The significant techno-economic and environmental uncertainties for these models are characterized based on scientific literature.
+In addition, a method is included to gather climate data and demand data for the location of interest.
 Finally, RHEIA allows connecting your own models to the RDO and uncertainty quantification algorithms as well.

 Simulation models exist, which include the evaluation of hydrogen-based energy systems,